IsaacDynamo/starship-svn/README.md

 ```

 ## Future work
-Currently SVN support is done via an custom command.
+Currently SVN support is done via a custom command.
 This means that the starship directory module is not aware of the SVN repository.
 So some path shortening doesn't work as it would with a Git repository.

 A future improvement would be to port this code to a starship module, and add native SVN support to starship.